IntegerAlex/flexhostmail/README.md

 ### License

-This project is licensed under the GNU General Public License v3.0 ([or another GPL version if you prefer]).
+This project is licensed under the GNU General Public License v3.0 .
 Note that using the GPL license has implications for how others can use and distribute your code.